anderson-aristotle/react-components-prop/README.md

 #### So -

 What does a component look like?
-Let's start with a simple "Hello World" example...
+Let's start with a simple example...

 ### Code along: A Very Basic Component

 In this section, we'll walk through:

--   Removing the pre-filled contents of your hello_world app.
+-   Removing the pre-filled contents of your app.
     -   create-react-app filled your app with sample content - let's make room for your app!
 -   Adding your own component definition.
-    -   You want the app to display the words "Hello World!"
+    -   You want the app to display the words "Welcome to my Movies!"
 -   Going through what we've done in detail!

 To start, remove the entire contents of the `src/App.js` file.